 Have you ever needed emergency assistance abroad?
 An emergency is stressful enough but it is even more in a foreign country and a foreign language.
 So it is better to be a bit prepared.
-Know the France emergency numbers to be prepared in case of an emergency!
+Know the France emergency numbers in case of an emergency!

 I used once the emergency medical number in Ireland after I thought I had a broken ankle…it ended up being a simple… sprain ankle!!!

-There are 3 numbers to know by memory in France.
+There are 3 numbers to know in France.

 I would stick to those plus an extra one for non-French speakers detailed further below!

-INSIDER TIP: pin a list on your fridge that all the family can see and memories in case of emergency.
+INSIDER TIP: Pin a list on your fridge that all the family can see and memorise in case of emergency.
 Better to be prepared than be caught off guards!
 Isn’t it?

 #15: SAMU (Ambulances and emergency services)